 Vm482.
-Machining Processes (3 credits)
+Machining Processes (3 credits) (Has not been offered in the past 2 years)

 Introduction to machining operations.
 Cutting tools and tool wear mechanisms.
 Cutting forces and mechanics of machining.
 Machining process simulation.
 Surface generation.
 Temperatures of the tool and workpiece.
 Machining dynamics.
 Non-traditional machining.
 Two hours of lecture and one laboratory session.